farzanemgh2020/PlacesTrackerMap/README.md

 ## Getting Start
-This project was bootstrapped with Create React App.
+This project is bootstrapped with Create React App.

 ## Introduction